-24.05.2022

-Sausen, Klimaänderung 2.5

-Figure 5.8: Multi-decadal trends for the ocean sink of CO2. (a): The multi-decadal (1960-2019) trends in the annual ocean sink (Socean) reconstructed from 9 Global Ocean Biogeochemical Models (GOBM) forced with observed atmospheric re-analysis products (Hauck et al., 2020), 6 observationally-based gap-filling products that reconstructed spatial and temporal variability in the ocean CO2 flux from sparse observations of surface ocean pCO_2 (Supplementary Materials 5.SM.2).
-The trends in S{ocean} were calculated from the mean annual global GOBM outputs and the observational products were used to provide confidence in the GOBM assessments ($r^2=0.85$).
+Figure 5.8 | Multi-decadal trends for the ocean sink of CO2. (a) The multidecadal (1960-2019) trends in the annual ocean sink (S{ocean}) reconstructed from nine Global Ocean Biogeochemical Models (GOBM) forced with atmospheric re-analysis products (Hauck et al., 2020), six observationally based gap-filling products that reconstructed spatial and temporal variability in the ocean CO2 flux from sparse observations of surface ocean pCO2 (Supplementary Materials 5.SM.2).
+The trends in S{ocean} were calculated from the mean annual GOBM outputs, and the observational products were used to provide confidence in the GOBM assessments (r^2 =0.85).
 Thick lines represent the multi-model mean.
-Observationally-based products have been corrected for pre-industrial river carbon fluxes (0.62 PgC yr-1) based on the average of estimates from Jacobson et al., (2007) and Resplandy et al. (2018). (b): Mean decadal constraints and their confidence intervals for global ocean sink (Socean) of anthropogenic CO2 using multiple independent or quasi-independent lines of evidence or methods for the period 1990-2019 (See Supplementary Materials Tables 5.SM.1 and 5.SM.2 for magnitudes, uncertainties and published sources).
+Observationally based products have been corrected for pre-industrial river carbon fluxes (0.62 PgC yr-1) based on the average of estimates from Jacobson et al. (2007) and Resplandy et al. (2018). (b) Mean decadal constraints and their confidence intervals for global ocean sink (S{ocean}) of anthropogenic CO2 using multiple independent or quasi-independent lines of evidence or methods for the period 1990-2019 (see Supplementary Materials Tables 5.SM.1 and 5.SM.2 for magnitudes, uncertainties and published sources).
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).